mountaingoat-blog/mountaingoat-blog/_posts/2025-09-19-stddev-capacity-mgmt-forecasting.md

 ## Why Standard Deviation Matters Beyond BigQuery

-The same concept is central to **financial forecasting**, including **gold price prediction**:
+The same concept is central to **financial forecasting**

-- **Low standard deviation** → prices are stable, forecasting models can use smaller confidence intervals.
+- **Low standard deviation** → Stable, forecasting models can use smaller confidence intervals.
-- **High standard deviation** → prices are volatile, forecasting must include wider error bands.
+- **High standard deviation** → Volatile, forecasting must include wider error bands.

-When I move into my gold prediction project, I’ll use standard deviation to:
-- Identify **stable vs volatile periods** in price history.
-- Build **confidence intervals** around predictions.
-- Signal **anomalies** when price moves are far beyond usual volatility.

 ---

 ## Why This Matters to Data Scientists

 1. **Beyond averages** → Always check the spread.
 Averages don’t capture risk.
-2. **Decision making** → Use σ to decide whether to commit to capacity (BigQuery) or adjust portfolio weights (gold).
+2. **Decision making** → Use σ to decide where to commit
 3. **Explainability** → Stakeholders understand “volatility” and “consistency” better when you show σ instead of just averages.

 ---